thoraryliah/PHPWord-HTMLParser/README.md

 <code>config.htmlEncodeOutput = false;</code><br />
 <code>config.entities = false;</code>

-all you have to do is to add this line right after <i>`CKEDITOR.editorConfig = function( config ) {`</i> line or you can start CKEditor with a preconfigured instance like this:
+all you have to do is to add this lines right after <i>`CKEDITOR.editorConfig = function( config ) {`</i> line or you can start CKEditor with a preconfigured instance like this:

 <code>
 <script>